 - Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they have had happy/sad lunchtimes/playtimes. - Ensure that all children know there is and can access an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-Examples of this may include: anti-bullying work, onlinesafety, accessing emergency services, road safety, pedestrian safety, cycle training and transition to secondary school. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+Examples of this may include: anti-bullying work, onlinesafety, accessing emergency services, road safety, pedestrian safety, cycle training and transition to secondary school. - Make all children aware of the child friendly safeguarding policy through classroom activities.
+Have a copy in every classroom. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.